Laptop Buying Guide (Students)

 5. Consider Best Practices for Video Conferencing:

-• Find a quiet area for video conferencing.
+• Find a quiet area.

 • Mute your microphone at the start of a meeting.